 Cataract Removal Surgery

 Surgery involves removing the cataract and replacing the abnormal lens with a permanent implant called an intraocular lens (IOL).
 The operation takes less than 1 hour and is performed on an outpatient basis.
 The procedure is generally painless and most people remain awake, but sedated, during it.
-If you have cataracts in both eyes, doctors recommend waiting at least 1 month between surgeries.
+If you have cataracts in both eyes, doctors recommend waiting at least 1 to 2 weeks between surgeries.

 A cataract is an opacity, or clouding, of the lens of the eye.